9 of the Best E-Commerce Popup Examples You Can Copy

 2. Lead Magnet Popups

 Many e-commerce brands refrain from content marketing, thinking that it’s time-consuming or irrelevant.
 That’s why the word “lead magnet” is almost exclusively associated with SaaS companies and bloggers.
+(Psst: We use them, too.)

 To create valuable e-commerce lead magnets, however, you don’t necessarily need to start a blog or a YouTube channel.